 What is a Practicum?

-- Engage in a project for a real client under the supervision of an on-site practicing attorney and a full-time faculty member.
+- Engage in a project for a real client under the supervision of an on-site practicing attorney or supervisor and a full-time faculty member.

 - Organize, sequence and reflect on their learning through biweekly meetings with a full-time faculty member.

 - Complete a minimum of 10 hours of experiential work each week (not including travel time) for a 3 credit Practicum OR 6.5 hours of experiential work each week (not including travel time) for a 2 credit Practicum each week for 14 weeks.

 - Submit weekly emails to the full-time faculty member that include hours completed, a description of all work, and a self-evaluation of any work completed.

 - Students enrolled in a judicial clerkship practicum are required to attend three classes taught by Profs.
 Levy and Morrow.
 These classes will be held in Klein Hall, Room 6A, from 12-1 pm, on the following Wednesdays: September 5th, October 3rd, and October 17th.

 To register for a Practicum: